hermes-mighdz/birdnet/project.md

 Turning the microphone off also turns off the bird science.
-This project offers an alternative: automatically detect and erase human speech at the edge, so the node can keep classifying birdsong while guaranteeing that no human speech is ever written to disk or uploaded.
+This project offers an alternative: automatically detect and erase human speech at the edge, so the node can continue classifying birdsong while preventing detected human speech from being written to disk or uploaded.

-The requirement is strict.
-It should be **impossible** to accidentally record a person, which means the guarantee has to hold even when the speech detector fails.
+The privacy requirement is strict.
+The system is designed to fail closed: if speech detection cannot complete successfully, the audio is redacted rather than written to disk.

 ## The Approach